 Aside from the lovely pumpkin spice flavor packed into these fluffy, moist beauties, they also have a pretty decent macro profile!

-Egg whites and protein protein powder give these pancakes a nice protein infusion to go alongside the complex carbohydrates.
+Egg whites and protein protein powder give these pancakes a nice protein infusion to go alongside the complex carbohydrates for a balanced breakfast.

 Fluffy Gluten-Free Protein Pumpkin Pancakes - gluten-free, flourless, dairy-free pancakes made with rolled oats.
 A delicious, healthy fall-inspired breakfast recipe